 - Oculomotor Nerve: Controls movement of the eyeballs and eyelids

-- Trochlear Nerve: Also involved in movement of the eye
+- Trochlear Nerve: Also involved in the movement of the eye

 - Trigeminal Nerve: Performs a wide variety of functions, including chewing and facial sensation.